JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ```math
 \frac{d\mathbf{x}}{dt}=f(\mathbf{x},\theta)
 ```
-with arbitrary function ``f`` with vector of parmeters ``\theta``.
+with arbitrary function ``f`` with vector of parameters ``\theta``.

-The first steps we may want to do with an ODE is to see it evolution in time.
+The first steps we may want to do with an ODE is to see it's evolution in time.
 The most simple approach is to discretize the time axis into steps:
 ``t = [t_1, t_2, t_3, \ldots t_T]``
 and evaluate solution at these points.